sbreitf1/kubeselect/README.md

 # kubeselect

 Visually switch between configured Kubernetes Contexts in your KUBECONFIG on command line.
+Do not use any namespace switching tools as this would alter your configured contexts and thus make kubeselect useless.

 ## Install